This policy applies to all benefits-eligible staff, excluding those employees otherwise covered by a collective bargaining agreement.

 Illness during Vacation:

 Tufts provides a generous vacation policy and encourages employees to take vacation annually.
 Vacation provides employees with needed rest and relaxation and allows them to recharge so that they can continue performing at a high rate of productivity.
 The University uses a centralized system to track vacation, personal and sick time and enforces a maximum vacation balance accrual.
 The vacation system accrual is run around the 20th of each month, but is posted in the Time Off system with a date of the 15th.
 The maximum vacation time that an employee can accrue is equal to the amount of time the employee accrues in two years based on his/her eligibility.
 Once the maximum accrual is reached; vacation time will stop accruing until the balance drops below the maximum allowed.
+When the maximum balance for Vacation is approaching, the time will show in red.
+Please note that when looking at your time off information, time is noted in hours.

 Vacation Accrual while on Unpaid Leave